 The man who ran the league, realizing they had to take me or risk being closed down, held an all-captains meeting.
 I was present for it.
 It was not fun.
 Ultimately he assigned me to a team, without an option to decline.
 That team had a big, grizzled, imposing captain as its leader.
 I think the league manager thought that if I was on that team, fewer problems would arise from other teams.
 He was probably right, too.

-In bowling terms, however, this approach was idiotic, of course.
+In bowling terms, however, this approach was less than ideal.
 I was new to the league.
 Because I had no history in the league, I was establishing my handicap for the season in the way this league was run.
 I was the second best bowler on that team, but my handicap punished it throughout.
 We finished in the middle of the pack.

-Also, a Friday night, 10 p.m. working-class men’s league in Chicago involved insanely heavy drinking.
+Also, a Friday night, 10 pm working-class men’s league in Chicago involved insanely heavy drinking.
 (I also didn’t drink.)
-(No, really, I’m fun.)
+(No, really, I’m lots of fun.)
 I would leave that bowling alley around 1:30 am or so, run to the car, and speed away crazily fast, knowing every driver on the road coming from behind me was dead drunk and speeding wildly for entirely different reasons.

 Pete was also intensely racist.
-Yet he kind of adopted me as “one of the good ones” (and he literally would use that phrase).
-But not so much that when he was bowling badly and becoming self-loathing he wouldn’t say to me, while holding his bowling ball up, “The only useful thing I can do with this thing would be to go out there and find a nigger to split his head open.”
+Yet he kind of adopted me as “one of the good ones” (and he literally would use that phrase sometimes).
+But not so much that when he was bowling badly and becoming self-loathing he wouldn’t say to me, while holding his bowling ball up, “The only useful thing I can do with this thing would be to go out, find a nigger, and split his head open.”
 He’d say it to me, as well as others, and not infrequently.
 It was dramatically scary.

 That specific epithet, nigger, was used constantly by the bowlers in this league.
 It was 1989 and 1990.
-Hispanics were called spics, mostly.
-Many of these people worked with blacks and Hispanics, and honestly, when freed, they had nothing but contempt and seething loathing for them.
-I understood, to some extent, the longer history of racial divides in Chicago.
+Hispanics were called Spics, mostly.
+Many of these people worked with blacks and Hispanics, and honestly, when freed, they had nothing but contempt, resentment, and seething loathing for them.
+I understood, to some extent, the long history of racial divides in Chicago.
 That understanding didn’t really help how I felt about things in my gut.